Must-See Spots Are: Las Vegas Strip Walking Tour

 Moving on, your next stop is Casino Royale, a small, vintage spot on the Strip that’s often overlooked.
 Built in the 1970s, it’s a step back in time with its dark, smoky ambiance reminiscent of old Vegas mafia movies.
 Here, the emphasis is on cheap, no-frills fun—think slots, $3 hot dogs, and $3 beers.

-Reviews rave about its value: “It has cheap slots, cheap food, and better yet, cheap drinks all day long.”
+Reviews love its value: “It has cheap slots, cheap food, and better yet, cheap drinks all day long.”
 It’s a great place to experience a slice of classic Vegas without the crowds or high prices of the mega-resorts.
 Plus, it has a jackpot that can reach ten million dollars, making it worthwhile for serious gamblers or just curious visitors.

 Exploring the Casinos and Local Flavors